foundation-for-enviromental-monitoring/website/_pages/services.md

 #### Testing at our Bangalore Faciility
 ffem will test [water]({{ site.url }}/water/) and [soil]({{ site.url }}/soil/) samples at our Bangalore facility.
 All tests are performed using ffem's test kit, which helps speed up the process and bring down the time.
 Samples need to be delivered to [ffem]({{ site.url }}/contact).

 A water potability test will be charged at INR 500 (plus taxes) per sample.
 Parameters tested are pH, Fluoride, Nitrate, Arsenic III, Copper, Aluminum, Total Iron, Chlorides, Sulphate and Coliforms.
-Time required for a test is 2 warking days.
+Time required for a test is 2 working days.
 Sample quantity is 500ml.

 A test for soil NPK (Nitrogen, Phosphorous and Potassium) and pH will be charged at INR 200 (plus taxes).
 500g of soil will be required for a test.
 Time required for results is 2 working days.